Say What You Will

 John Green’s The Fault in Our Stars meets Rainbow Rowell’s Eleanor & Park in this beautifully written, incredibly honest, and emotionally poignant novel.
 Cammie McGovern’s insightful young adult debut is a heartfelt and heartbreaking story about how we can all feel lost until we find someone who loves us because of our faults, not in spite of them.

 Born with cerebral palsy, Amy can’t walk without a walker, talk without a voice box, or even fully control her facial expressions.
 Plagued by obsessive-compulsive disorder, Matthew is consumed with repeated thoughts, neurotic rituals, and crippling fear.
 Both in desperate need of someone to help them reach out to the world, Amy and Matthew are more alike than either ever realized.

 - Kirkus Review: “Unlike its most obvious read-alike, The Fault in Our Stars, this is not a tragic romance.
-McGovern’s triumph is how well she normalizes and highlights the variety of disability experiences among teens and their often circuitous journeys toward claiming their voices and right to self-determination…Ultimately, a deeply engaging and rewarding story.”
-Kirkus Reviews
+McGovern’s triumph is how well she normalizes and highlights the variety of disability experiences among teens and their often circuitous journeys toward claiming their voices and right to self-determination.
+Ultimately, a deeply engaging and rewarding story.”
+Read entire review here.